-Multimedia Arts Degrees and Certificates
+Multimedia Arts Programs

-Berkeley City College's Multimedia Arts Program prepares people for entry-level jobs in Multimedia and provides skills-upgrading for those already employed in multimedia jobs.
+Berkeley City College's Multimedia Arts Program prepares students for entry-level jobs in Multimedia and provides skills-upgrading for those already employed in multimedia field.
 The program is interdisciplinary and focuses on developing fine art, critical thinking, and computer skills.
-You may pursue Associate in Arts degrees or Certificates of Proficiency in Multimedia Arts, specializing in numerous areas as indicated below.
+Students may pursue Associate in Arts degrees or Certificates of Proficiency in Multimedia Arts, specializing in numerous areas, as indicated below.